 Why do all the hospital nurses have the same Cutie Mark?

-Because all their special talent is nursing.
+Because all their special talent is in the medical field.

 So the patient in the hospital thought Rainbow Dash wanted to steal his slippers.
 But why would any pony have slippers in the first place?
 They are never shown wearing shoes, except as accessories.
 How would they even put a slipper on a hoof?